-Prospects has a useful breakdown of where your graphic design degree can take you, picking out the key technical and transferable skills you will acquire from a design course, and the likely job roles you will encounter.
+Prospects has a useful breakdown of where your graphic design degree can take you, picking out the essential technical and transferable skills you will acquire from a design course, and the likely job roles you will encounter.

 3. Gather inspiration from the design world

-If you really want to turn that dream into a reality, it’s time to start living and breathing design.
+If you want to turn that dream into a reality, it’s time to start living and breathing design.
 Fill your day-to-day with design inspiration by signing up to newsletters and following relevant social accounts.

 There has never been a better time to enter into a creative field due to the powers of social sharing.
 The Internet is the perfect go-to place for gathering all the latest news, projects and upcoming names from the design world.
-Immerse yourself and it will soon pay off.
-Check out Design Inspiration, The Inspiration Grid and our own suggestions of 100 fresh blogs and websites for creative professionals.
+Immerse yourself, and it will soon pay off.
+Check out Design Inspiration, The Inspiration Grid and our suggestions of 100 fresh blogs and websites for creative professionals.

 But don’t just tune into the online world.
 Be observant and keep your eyes open to design all around you.
 From TV adverts to billboard posters, there’s no limit to where creativity can spark.
-Understand the differences between advertisements in newspapers, magazines and websites for example, to give you a better springboard for your own career.
+Understand the differences between advertisements in newspapers, magazines and websites, for example, to give you a better springboard for your career.

 4. Download the relevant software